dantuluri/eathealthy/README.md

 Game-in-5-Weeks MVHS 2017 Project Made by Surya Dantuluri and images created by respected authors with alteration to each of the images.

 ## Code **intentionally** does not work.
 Should be used for educational purposes only.
-If you want to see the real working code, shoot me an email.
+If you want to see the real working code, contact me from suryad.com

 Explanation of game: https://www.youtube.com/watch?v=AQCh_zEB3yA